ArkEcosystemArchive/legacy-docs/general/04_WhatIsArkAddress/04_WhatIsArkAddress.md

-# What is ARK address ?
+# What is ARK address?

 ## Foreword